xfgryujk/AutoMineSweeper/README.md

 AutoMineSweeper
 ===============

-Only for winmine.exe on Windows XP!
+Only for winmine.exe on Windows XP!<br/>
-Uses memory to judge mine and click to solve it.
+Uses memory to judge mines and click.

 CAUTION
 ===============